MarktW86/azure-psdocs-processing/azurermps/1.2.9/AzureRM.Resources/Find-AzureRmResource.md

 ### -ResourceNameContains
 The resource name substring.
 e.g.
-if your resource name is testResource, you can specify test.
+if the resource name is 'testResource', you can specify 'test'.

 ```yaml
 Type: String